Stance (American football): Technique

 The added "point" is the player's strong hand on the ground (the down-hand).
 In higher divisions of play, ambidexterity between down-hands is required.
 A player entering the stance begins in a two-point stance; the player's staggered foot will be on the same side as the down-hand.
 The player then bends the knees and waist until the thighs and back are nearly parallel to the ground.
 The down-hand is merely an anchoring point for offensive linemen; typically, very little weight is put onto it.
 Offensive linemen may have to move in any direction so it is counterproductive to put weight on their down-hand (this only facilitates forward movement.)
 However, defensive players usually put more weight on their down-hand to have a more explosive start as they almost always go forward.
 This gives them the power of their legs coupled with forward momentum for a stronger push.

 Four-point stance

 The least common variation is the four-point stance.
 This stance is used for maximum explosion and leverage in one direction (straight ahead of the player).
 Offensive linemen will typically only use it if they need to force the line forward only inches.
-Interior defensive lineman will use it to keep this push from happening.
+Interior defensive linemen will use it to keep this push from happening.